 Marshak graduated summa cum laude from New York University School of Law, where she was a senior executive editor of the NYU Law Review and was awarded the University Graduation Prize.
 She received her undergraduate degree from Cornell University.

-Seth Wayne is a Litigator at the Institute for Constitutional Advocacy and Protection.
+Seth Wayne is Senior Counsel at the Institute for Constitutional Advocacy and Protection.
 Before joining the Institute, he was a trial attorney in the Special Litigation Section of the U.S. Department of Justice’s Civil Rights Division, where he investigated and litigated cases involving law enforcement agencies engaged in a pattern or practice of civil rights violations.
 Prior to joining the Department of Justice, he was a Liman Public Interest Fellow and staff attorney at the Orleans Public Defenders, where he represented indigent people charged with crimes in the New Orleans Criminal District Court, with a focus on people with lived experience of mental illness.

 Seth received his law degree from Yale Law School, where he was student director of the Criminal Defense Project and a director of the Rebellious Lawyering Conference.
 He received his undergraduate degree from the University of Toronto in Canada.

-Robert Friedman is an Associate at the Institute for Constitutional Advocacy and Protection.
-Immediately prior to joining ICAP, he served as the Relman Civil Rights Fellow at Relman, Dane & Colfax.
-Robert previously clerked for Judge Robert A. Katzmann of the Second Circuit Court of Appeals and Judge Jed S. Rakoff of the Southern District of New York as well as practiced as an associate at a law firm in New York City.
+Ben Gifford is Counsel at the Institute for Constitutional Advocacy and Protection.
+Before joining the Institute, he served as a law clerk to Chief Justice John G. Roberts, Jr. of the United States Supreme Court, Chief Judge Robert A. Katzmann of the Second Circuit Court of Appeals, and Judge Jed S. Rakoff of the Southern District of New York.
+He started his legal career as a litigation associate at Wilmer Cutler Pickering Hale and Dorr.

 Jonathan de Jong